Aguycodes/Aguycodes/README.md

 - 👋 Hi, I’m Etinosa Samuel Otoghile
-- 👀 I’m interested in web and game development.
+- 👀 I’m interested in Machine Learning and Game Development.
-- 🌱 I currently have knowledge on HTML, CSS, JavaScript, ReactJs and Git.
+- 🌱 I currently have knowledge on HTML, CSS, JavaScript, Python, Flask, Pandas, Numpy, Scikit-learn, Tensorflow and .
-- 💞️ I’m looking to work on your web development projects.
+- 💞️ I’m looking to work on your Machine Learning projects.
 - 📫 How to reach me aguycodes25@gmail.com

 <!---